AnonymFlow

 Step 2 - Choose the right VPN protocol

 On most modern VPN clients (NordVPN, ExpressVPN, Surfshark, ProtonVPN), you have multiple protocols available.
-Bandwidth performance order, best to worst per our 6-month benchmarks:
+Bandwidth performance order, best to worst per public benchmarks:

 WireGuard / NordLynx / Lightway - modern protocol (2019+), minimal overhead (~60 bytes per packet vs 100+ for OpenVPN), lighter ChaCha20 cryptography on CPU than AES-256.
 To prefer almost always.
 On NordVPN called NordLynx, on ExpressVPN called Lightway, on Surfshark/Mullvad/ProtonVPN it's WireGuard direct.
 Typical loss: 5-15% on close server.